-The “Wakasa (若狭)” region in Fukui Prefecture is known for being rich in seafood from ancient times.
+The “Wakasa (若狭)” region in Fukui Prefecture is known for having a rich variety of seafood from ancient times.

-In fact, it is said that, in the Nara period (奈良時代: 710 to 794), the lord presented the seafood caught in the area, such as salt, fish and seaweed, to the imperial court of Japan.
+In fact, it is said that, in the Nara period (奈良時代: 710 to 794), the lord presented seafood caught in the district, such as salt, fish, and seaweed, to the imperial court of Japan.

-The local specialty sea urchin sauce that Wakasa boasts is called “Uni-Hishio (雲丹醤)”, which is made by salting sea urchin roe, and then fermenting and aging the salted sea urchin.
+The local specialty sea urchin sauce is called “Uni-Hishio (雲丹醤)”, which is made from salted sea urchin roe that has been fermented and aged.

-Specifically, according to the label on the glass bottle, the main ingredients in the Unihishio sauce are sea urchin, sugar, salt, onion, amino acid, spices, and paprika pigment.
+Specifically, based on the label on the glass bottle, the main ingredients in the Unihishio sauce are sea urchin, sugar, salt, onion, amino acids, spices, and paprika pigment.

-The Uni-Hishio sauce has a golden brown color that comes primarily from its main ingredient sea urchin eggs.
+The Uni-Hishio sea urchin sauce is thick in consistency and has a golden brown hue that comes from its main ingredient sea urchin eggs.

-The fermentation and aging process imparts depth of flavor and distinctive umami to the Uni sauce, making it a mellow, delicious sea urchin sauce.
+The fermentation and aging process imparts a depth of flavor and distinctive umami to the sea urchin sauce, making it a mellow, delicious Uni sauce.

-The small folded leaflet shown above came with the product.
-According to that, the sea urchin sauce, Unihishio can be used in various ways.
+The small folded leaflet pictured above comes with the product, and it states that the sea urchin sauce, Unihishio can be used in various ways.

-For example, it is recommended as a sauce for pasta and fried seafood, and goes well with “Tamago Kake Gohan (卵かけご飯: Uncooked egg on rice)”.
-Besides, the Uni sauce can also be a secret seasoning for Ramen.
+If I give examples, it is recommended as a sauce for pasta or fried seafood and goes well with “Tamago Kake Gohan (卵かけご飯: Uncooked egg on rice)”.
+Not only that, but the Japanese sea urchin sauce can also be a secret seasoning for ramen.

-Actually, this was the first time I tried the Unihishio sauce.
-This time, I tasted it with fresh vegetables, Sashimi fresh raw fish slices, and plain white rice.
+Actually, this was the first time I tried the Uni-Hishio sauce, and this time, I tasted it with fresh vegetables, Sashimi fresh raw fish slices, and plain white rice.

-Instead of soy sauce, I ate Sashimi slices dipping in the Uni sauce.
+Instead of soy sauce, I enjoyed Sashimi slices dipping in the thick ocher sea urchin sauce.
 As the leaflet says, this usage was very nice.

-Fresh vegetables are one of the best matches with the sea urchin sauce.
+Fresh vegetable sticks are one of the best matches with the sea urchin sauce.
 Especially, the dip of Unihishio sauce and mayonnaise is perfect for them.

-Putting some Uni-Hishio on steamed plain rice and eating it, I found that this sea urchin sauce is suitable for plain foods in particular.
+By drizzling some Uni-Hishio on plain white rice and eating them together, I found this sea urchin sauce works particularly well with bland or light-tasting foods.